reframejs/reframe/docs/overview.template.md

 On a low-level, Next.js lacks in terms of ease of use, performance and security:
  - Next.js's routing is a big hassle
- - Server cusomtization is a hassle
+ - Server customization is a hassle
  - The creation of static apps is uncesseray complicated
    <br>
    In contrast, with Reframe static apps are just a matter of setting `htmlIsStatic: true` to every page config and the whole developing experience stays the same.